Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Introduction

 \section{Introduction}

 Quantum information processing with continuous variables (CVs)~\cite{lloyd1999quantum,bartlett2002efficient} has been receiving attentions for few decades.
 In a CV system, the bosonic code for encoding quantum information in CVs is essential to remove errors during quantum information processing.
 A variety of bosonic codes have been developed, e.g., the cat code~\cite{chuang1997bosonic,cochrane1999macroscopically,albert2019pair,niset2008experimentally} and the binomial code~\cite{michael2016new}.
 Among bosonic codes, the Gottesman-Kitaev-Preskill (GKP) qubit~\cite{gottesman2001encoding} is a promising way to encode a qubit in CVs, where qubit is encoded in the continuous Hilbert space of harmonic oscillator's position and momentum variables.
-In particular, the GKP qubit has advantages of an error tolerance and scalability towards large-scale quantum computation (QC) with CVs: (1) The GKP qubit is designed to protect against small displacement noise, and can achieve the hashing bound of the Gaussian quantum channel with a suitable quantum error correcting code~\cite{fukui2017analog,fukui2018high}.
-Furthermore, it protects against other types of noise, including noise from finite squeezing during measurement-based quantum computation~\cite{menicucci2014fault} and photon loss~\cite{albert2018performance}.
-(2) The GKP qubit inherits the advantage of squeezed vacuum states on optical implementation; they can be entangled by only beam-splitter coupling.
-This feature allows us to combine the GKP qubit with CV cluster state, where a large-scale, two-dimensional CV cluster state composed of squeezed vacuum states, has been realized experimentally in an optical setup~\cite{asavanant2019generation,larsen2019deterministic}.
-Recently, the single-and two-mode gates on a large-scale cluster state has been demonstrated in Refs.~\cite{Asavanant2021,larsen2021deterministic}.
-From these advantages, the GKP qubit is an indispensable resource for fault-tolerant quantum computation (FTQC) with CVs~\cite{menicucci2014fault,baragiola2019all,pantaleoni2020modular, walshe2020continuous,pantaleoni2021subsystem,grimsmo2021quantum}.
-Also, the GKP qubit has recently attracted much attention in the context of quantum error correcting codes~\cite{fukui2018tracking,vuillot2019quantum,noh2020fault,noh2020encoding,noh2021low,fukui2021efficient,seshadreesan2021coherent}.
-Additionally, the GKP qubit is a promising element to a variety of quantum information processing such as long-distance quantum communication~\cite{fukui2021all,rozpkedek2021quantum}.
+In particular, the GKP qubit has advantages of an error tolerance and scalability towards large-scale quantum computation (QC) with CVs: (1) The GKP qubit is designed to protect against small displacement noise, and can achieve the hashing bound of the additive Gaussian noise with a suitable quantum error correcting code~\cite{fukui2017analog,fukui2018high}.
+Furthermore, it protects against other types of noise, including noise from finite squeezing during measurement-based QC~\cite{menicucci2014fault} and photon loss~\cite{albert2018performance}.
+(2) The GKP qubit inherits the advantage of squeezed vacuum states on optical implementation; they can be entangled by only beam-splitter coupling~\cite{note1}.
+This feature allows us to entangle the GKP qubit with large-scale CV cluster state by using beam-splitter coupling.
+Recently, a large-scale, two-dimensional CV cluster state composed of squeezed vacuum states, has been realized experimentally in an optical setup~\cite{asavanant2019generation,larsen2019deterministic}.
+In addition, the single-and two-mode gates on a large-scale cluster state has also been demonstrated~\cite{Asavanant2021,larsen2021deterministic}.
+From these advantages, the GKP qubit is an indispensable resource for fault-tolerant quantum computation (FTQC) with CVs~\cite{menicucci2014fault,baragiola2019all,pantaleoni2020modular, walshe2020continuous,pantaleoni2021subsystem,grimsmo2021quantum,fukui2018tracking,vuillot2019quantum,noh2020fault,noh2020encoding,noh2021low,fukui2021efficient,seshadreesan2021coherent}.
+Furthermore, the GKP qubit is a promising element to a variety of quantum information processing such as long-distance quantum communication~\cite{fukui2021all,rozpkedek2021quantum}.